Personal tools

 The data analytics life cycle also has other life stages, including creation, testing, consumption, and reuse.
 Each stage has its own characteristics and significance.

-Here are some steps in the DA life cycle:
+Here are some steps in the data analytics life cycle:

 • Data exploration: An important first step where an analyst tries to understand an unfamiliar dataset.